ruturaj2727/ruturaj2727/README.md

 I'm a Cloud & DevSecOps Engineer from India, currently pursuing **PGCP in IT Infrastructure, Systems & Security (PGCP-ITISS) at CDAC**, building on a BTech in Computer Science.

 I specialize in designing and deploying **secure, scalable cloud infrastructure** across **AWS, GCP, and Azure**, with hands-on experience through a Cloud Engineer internship (GCP & AWS).
-My work spans **CI/CD automation, container orchestration, Infrastructure as Code, and cloud security** — bridging traditional DevOps with a security-first mindset.
+My work spans **CI/CD automation, container orchestration, Infrastructure as Code, and cloud/application security** — bridging traditional DevOps with a security-first mindset.

-I enjoy building GitOps-driven deployments, observability stacks, and automating infrastructure that's both resilient and secure.
+I enjoy building GitOps-driven deployments, security tooling, and automating infrastructure that's both resilient and secure.

 > *"Let's build and secure the future, one pipeline at a time!"*